idiot-stick420/idiot-stick420/README.md

 - 👋 Hi, I’m @idiot-stick420
 - 👀 I’m interested in ...
 Just doing something
 - 🌱 I’m currently learning ...
-C, Python, Java, HTML
+C, Python, Java, MERN Stack
 - 💞️ I’m looking to collaborate on ...
 Capstone project of making an app in Python
 - 📫 How to reach me ...
 - 😄 Pronouns: ... loud buffon